in28minutes/getting-started-in-5-steps/README.md

 - Eclipse (When using embedded eclipse)

 ## Installation
-- If you are a beginners, we recommended to use Maven embedded in Eclipse.
-If you have your feet firmly on ground, go to the section on Standalone installation.
+- If you are a beginner, we recommended to use Maven embedded in Eclipse.
+If you have your feet firmly on ground, go to the section on standalone installation.

 ## Check Embedded Maven in Eclipse
 - Import a Maven Project into eclipse
   - We will this example - https://github.com/in28minutes/SpringMvcStepByStep
   - Run basic maven commands

+## Troubleshooting Embedded Maven in Eclipse

 ### Standalone installation
 1. Check if Java is installed properly.
 Type in the command “java –version” as shown in the screen.
 If it does not work, go to the trouble shooting section of Java or Reinstall Java.